 Finally, let’s do a quick weight comparison with the upper for a standard M4.
 The lower is separate, and needs no changing provided it has the safe/semi-/full-auto trigger group.
 Some of these weights are approximate because of what is and isn’t available on the market yet, but I wouldn’t expect them to change too much.
 I’ll update these as I get better numbers.

 |Part||M4||Weight (lbs)||URG-I||Weight (lbs)|

 Notes: Upper receiver weight includes the dust cover and forward assist.
 Listed handguard weights include all mounting hardware.
 The Mk.
 14 only has Mlok slots at 3:00, 6:00, and 9:00.

 Not bad.
-Despite the stupid government profile barrel, a little weight was trimmed.
-At least according to my back of the envelope calculations.
-Even coming in at about the same point is a win.
-More capability without a lot more weight.
+Despite the stupid government profile barrel, only a little weight was gained.
+At least according to my back of the envelope calculations, and that’s a win More capability without a lot more weight.

 - Which I hate.
 A lot.
 It’s profoundly stupid, but that’s probably why it’s called the “government” profile.
 I guess we can’t expect them to fix everything at once. ↩

 - “All around” being 1:30, 3:00, 4:30, 6:00, 7:30, 9:00, and 10:30.
 Also, Mlok is lighter than picatinny rails, woo.
 And some study found it tougher than the rival keymod. ↩